Freundschaft-ist-Magie/Magical-Imagery/README.md

 ## Contribute

-Please create an branch copy from Dev or Main, named after the feature or user story you work on and submit a stable version per Pull-request.
+Please create an branch copy from `dev` or `main`, named after the feature or user story you work on and submit a stable version per Pull-request.

 ## License